Late AC100 mark 2s - 1966/1967

 Serial number in the 1900s - currently in the UK

 Chassis number 2029.
 The serial number plate looks like an original, but the stamping of "AC100" and "0227" must have been done later.
 The "Rating" pane underneath it, which normally gives "319", was originally left blank but ater lightly inscribed "100W".
 A good AC100 with few changed components.
 Once owned and used by Andy Pyle, bassist of Blodwyn Pig, Chicken Shack, and many other bands.
-For a short bio, see his and the .
-The Woden choke has the code DX = April 1966.
+For a short bio, see his Wikipedia entry and the Musician's Olympus.
+The Woden choke has the code "DX" = April 1966.
 There are square edges to the backboard and bulbous red Lemco capacitors in the preamp - consonant with the arrangement of the amps immediately above.
 Note that this amp has the same type of yellow Lemco decoupling caps (0.1uf, 400v) as serial no. 1938.

 The date code of the blue Hunts 16uf capacitor in the preamp is "UYT" = 4th week of 1966 - as in three amps further up this page.
 The date of the 32uf cap is "IYS" = 30th week of 1965.